shotgunsoftware/developer.shotgunsoftware.com/docs/en/trusted-solutions/tier1/getting_started/about.md

 Please read [Securing Studio IP in AWS: Cloud-based VFX Project Management with Autodesk Shotgun blog post](https://aws.amazon.com/blogs/media/securing-studio-ip-in-aws-cloud-based-vfx-project-management-with-autodesk-shotgun/) for more details.

-## Ephemeral compute and memory segregation
+## Ephemeral compute and memory isolation
 Even if clients share the same infrastructure, Shotgun guarantees a complete memory isolation, both in transit and at rest, of client data.
 This makes Shotgun less prone to data leaking due to architecture flaws or software vulnerabilities exploiting memory, like buffer overflow.